 The detail needed in time cards depends on what the employer needs to know, from payroll and invoicing to attendance and productivity tracking.

 Time cards are sometimes referred to as timesheets.
-Historically, time cards were physical cards used to stamp the specific time employee began and ended their workday, while timesheets were a compilation of time cards listed in one document.
+Historically, time cards were physical cards used to stamp the time employees began and ended their workday, while timesheets were a compilation of time cards listed in one document.
 Advances in technology and time tracking methods have made it so that time cards and timesheets are automatically calculated, eliminating the need to differentiate the two.

 Very few businesses still use time cards that stamp a card with a physical clock’s date and time.
-Employees now use hand-written timesheets or digital time tracking software to record their work time.
+Employees now use hand-written timesheets or digital time-tracking software to record their work time.